I study human intelligence in an age of machine intelligence.

 Rhythms of Cognition

 The human brain accomplishes something we rarely pause to appreciate: it supports a wide range of cognitive functions including perception, attention, memory and speech, within a single, limited neural system.
 How does the brain coordinate neural computation in time to support these functions?
 My research suggests one solution is to align neural activity with bodily rhythms, such as eye movements, breathing, and the heartbeat.
-I have found that each shift in gaze is accompanied by a spatially structured neural response that underlie memory encoding.
+I have found that each shift in gaze is accompanied by a spatially structured neural response supporting memory encoding.

-Bodily rhythms carry information about when sensory input is likely to arrive and when internal states are likely to change, providing the brain with a reliable temporal scaffold for organizing computation.
-Combining human electrophysiology with eye-tracking, I aim to characterize how neural dynamics coordinate with bodily rhythms and how this coordination shapes human cognition.
+Bodily rhythms carry information about when sensory input is likely to arrive or when internal states are likely to change, providing the brain with a reliable temporal scaffold for organizing computation.
+Combining electrophysiology with eye-tracking, I aim to characterize how neural dynamics coordinate with bodily rhythms and how this coordination shapes human cognition.

 Neurotechnology for cognitive health